LambdAurora/lambdaurora.github.io/src/tutorials/web/html_css/trick/html_css_only_collapsible.md

 And we can check if a checkbox is checked with a CSS selector `:checked`.

-The other specific behavior comes from labels which are linked to a checkbox, when clicking a `<label>` targetting a checkbox, it will act as if the checkbox was clicked.
+The other specific behavior comes from labels which are linked to a checkbox, when clicking a `<label>` targeting a checkbox, it will act as if the checkbox was clicked.

 And last, we can select neighbor elements in CSS with `~`.